FrancescoDeRos/ionianbasin/README.md

 # ionianbasin
 ##### This repository collects all material related to my master's thesis work for the Ionian basin region.
-If you have problems executing the code and reproducing the outputs check inside the folder specs/ about the flags/options used on the machines used during the the simulation runs.
-If you still have issues after this tinkering step do not hesitate to contact me and help solving any problem.
-The goal is always to start from the end point at which I stopped.
+If you have problems executing the code and reproducing the outputs check inside the folder specs/ about the flags/options used on the machines during the the simulation runs.
+If you still have issues after this tinkering step you can contact me.
+The goal is always to start from the end point at which I stopped. derose.fr@gmail.com
 ---------------------
 #### Closeup view of the interested region: the southern part of Italy, Calabria and most of the Ellenic arc.
 <img src="events_runs.png" width="500" alt="Closeup of the Ionian basin arc">
-Regional earthquake 20250416012608.7 Mw 4.7 39.0 km shown with Paraview.
+Regional earthquake animation EQ20250416012608.7 Mw 4.7 39.0 km depth shown with Paraview.

 ![](open.gif)